-A payroll calendar helps employees understand when they will be paid and when timecards are due.
+Payroll calendars help employees understand when they will be paid and when timecards are due.
 It also helps your payroll staff with planning and executing payroll tasks.
-Most payroll applications like Xero will help you create a payroll calendar, but you can also use a spreadsheet or an Office Suite program to set up one for yourself.
+Most payroll software, like Gusto, will automatically create a payroll calendar for you once you’ve set up your pay schedule, but you can also use a spreadsheet to set up one for yourself.

 Here are some guidelines to follow when creating your own payroll calendar:

-A payroll calendar should show all fiscal year pay dates.
+An effective payroll calendar should show all pay periods for the year.
 This simplifies payment processing and reduces employee confusion about when they will be paid and the time frames their paychecks will cover.
 Once you create a template for the calendar, save it on your hard drive so you can update it when needed.

 2. Allow HR Staff to Attend Payroll Training

-While payroll processing is part of a human resource (HR) professional’s training, their expertise is more focused on recruitment and employee records management.
-In order to improve your business’ payroll management process, however, consider organizing payroll training sessions for your HR staff.
-Although the HR and payroll departments have distinct roles in an organization, they share functions that are crucial for a business’ success.
+To improve your business’ payroll management process, however, consider organizing payroll training sessions for your HR staff.
+Although the HR and payroll departments have distinct roles in an organization, they share functions crucial for a business’ success.